 - One of the objectives of apology legislation is to reduce the concerns about the legal implications of making an apology.

-- Given the novelty and general application of apology legislation, it remains unclear how the legislation will be interpreted by the courts in medical malpractice proceedings or by regulatory authorities (Colleges).
+- Given the relative novelty and general application of apology legislation, it remains unclear how the legislation will be interpreted by the courts in medical malpractice proceedings or by regulatory authorities (Colleges).

 - Members are encouraged to contact the CMPA for advice prior to making an apology with acceptance of responsibility to a patient.